Gina Hinojosa

-Regina Inez Hinojosa (born December 8, 1973) is an American lawyer and politician.
-She is a Democratic member of the Texas House of Representatives, representing the 49th District.
+Regina Inez Hinojosa (/ˌiːnəˈhoʊsə/; born December 8, 1973) is an American lawyer and politician who is a member of the Texas House of Representatives, representing the 49th district.
+She is a member of the Democratic Party.
 Hinojosa was sworn into the Texas House on January 10, 2017, after winning the November 2016 general election.
 She succeeded Democrat Elliott Naishtat, who did not run for re-election.

 Before becoming a state legislator, Hinojosa worked for the American Federation of State, County and Municipal Employees and for the law firm of Kator, Parks & Weiser.
 In 2005, she was part of the legal team that sued U.S. House Majority Leader Tom DeLay.
 She was also a member of the Austin Independent School District's school board and has worked part-time for Catholic Charities USA, Texas Rural Legal Aid, and the Equal Justice Center.

-On October 15, 2025, she announced her candidacy for governor in the 2026 election.
+On October 15, 2025, Hinojosa announced her candidacy for governor in the 2026 Texas gubernatorial election.
+Hinojosa won the Democratic primary on March 3, 2026, and will compete against incumbent Republican governor Greg Abbott.

+Early life, education, and career

+Hinojosa speaking at the Texas Democratic Party's 2014 convention.

+Gina Hinojosa is from the Rio Grande Valley in South Texas.
+She was born in McAllen and is the daughter of politician Gilberto Hinojosa.
+She grew up in Brownsville and spent summers with her grandparents in Mission.
+After graduating from Homer Hanna High School in 1992, she attended the University of Texas at Austin as a Plan II Honors/Government major, graduating with her Bachelor of Arts in 1996.
+From there she earned her Juris Doctor degree from George Washington University Law School in 1999.
+She spent one semester at the University of Texas School of Law where she met her husband.

+Hinojosa started her career representing union members as a civil rights lawyer.
+In 2012, facing Austin Independent School District's closing of schools, including her son's school, Pease Elementary, she joined the Austin ISD school board.
+She served four years until 2016, when she ran for Texas's 49th House of Representatives district, where she served five terms.

 Texas House of Representatives

 2017

 In the 85th Texas Legislature, Hinojosa proposed directing $3 million to the Texas Health and Human Services Commission to help trafficking victims receive necessary services.
 The proposal passed the House 113 to 32, but was stripped from the budget during negotiations with the Senate.